grimmelm/ctech404/ctech401/module_3/e5_project_strings_lorem_ipsum/exercise_specs.md

 It's time to put into practice everything we have learned so far about string operators and functions!

 ## Exercise Instructions

-In the code editor, write a program that creates a new word out of existing words.<br>
+In the code editor, write a program that accomplishes the following three tasks using the appropriate string operators and functions
+.
+# Part #1
+Write a program that repeats a word a given number of times.<br>
-Ask a user for a word and for the number of times to repeat it. <br>
+Ask a user for two inputs and save each to a variable: (1) a word  (2) the number of times to repeat it. <br>
-Using the appropriate string operators, create your new word and output it to the screen. <br>
+Using the appropriate string operators, create this new string, and print it to the screen. <br>

 For example: <br>
 Repeating 'cat' three times results in the new word 'catcatcat'  (<b>necessary to give an example?</b>)

+# Part #2
+Write a program that uses variables and string operators to create a new string.
+Use the given variables and appropriate string operators to create an expression that represents the US State 'Mississippi.'
+Save this expression to a variable and output this variable to the screen.

+a='m'
+b='i'
+c='s'
+d='p'

+For example, the word 'sips' can be written using the following experession: c+b+d+c

+# Part #3
+It's time to play around with string operaters and create your own words! (lame?) (...ideas?)..(Anagram time! lol) Using the letters 'l' 'e' 't' and 's', see how many 3, 4, and 5 letter word combinations you can come up with.
+Create expressions that represent your words using the given variables and string operators of your choosing, and output these expressions to the screen.

+a='l'
+b='e'
+c='t'
+d='s'

+For example, the word 'sell' can be written using the following expression: d+b+(2*a)

 ## Any Unique Requirements or Notes?